French Open betting preview: Bookies can’t see past the King of Clay Rafael Nadal in Paris

 It’s time for the second Grand Slam of 2019 and our expert Derek Bilton is on hand to give you your French Open betting preview.

 If the bookies are to be believed Roland Garros looks like a two-horse race once again between Rafael Nadal and Novak Djokovic.

-Last year’s finalist Dominic Thiem is an 8/1 chance but after that no player is available at shorter odds than 22/1, so promo codes for betting may be a good shout.
+Last year’s finalist Dominic Thiem is an 8/1 chance but after that no player is available at shorter odds than 22/1.

 Nadal, the King of Clay, is gunning for an unprecedented twelfth title at Roland Garros, while silky Serb and World No 1 Djokovic is trying to win his fourth straight Grand Slam.

 Nadal’s stats on the Parisian clay are truly ridiculous.
 He’s 86-2 at Roland Garros and won going away here last year.

 He arrives in France after lifting a record 34th Masters 1000 crown and you get the feeling he may just be peaking at the right time after a turbulent (by his own impossibly high standards) start to the European clay swing.
 If the seeds hold Nadal’s first big test should come in the shape of David Goffin, but the Belgian has slipped to 30 in the world rankings and has yet to beat Rafa on the dirt in three previous attempts.